Ep #219: Listening Hard

 This can create communication breakdowns as well as unnecessary drama.

-One of the essential skills that we teach to our Life Coach School coaches is how to listen to their clients.
+One of the essential skills that we teach to our coaches at The Life Coach School is how to listen to their clients.
 Today, I want to teach this useful skill to you, so you can really hear when someone is saying something to you.
-Join me as I outline the 3 main components of effective communication and walk you step-by-step through the process of figuring out the true meaning of any conversation that you may engage in.
+Join me as I outline the three main components of effective communication and walk you step-by-step through the process of figuring out the true meaning of any conversation that you may engage in.

 Don’t miss this opportunity to change how you show up by getting out of your own brain and entering into a more compassionate place to understand other people.
 This work WILL change your relationships, my friends!